gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 ## The Dichotomies

-Let's attempt to set down the dichotomies Oakeshott, at one time or another, employs, knowing most likely we will miss
+Let's attempt to set down the dichotomies Oakeshott, at one time or another, employs, knowing that we may miss
 some:

 - Exerience without reservation or arrest versus modal experience
 - Aesthetic morality versus rule-bound morality
 - The politics of faith versus the politics of skepticism
-- Rationalism versus customary behavior
+- Rationalism versus *phronesis*
 - The individual versus the individual manque
 - Civil association versus enterprise association
 - Nomocracy versus teleocracy